CVE-2026-34058: CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in coollabsio coolify

 Technical Analysis

-CVE-2026-34058 is an OS command injection vulnerability (CWE-78) in coollabsio's Coolify product.
-The Livewire component Server\Resources exposes public methods (startUnmanaged, stopUnmanaged, restartUnmanaged) that accept a container ID parameter directly from user input without sanitization or escaping.
-This parameter is used unsafely in shell commands executed over SSH on managed servers, enabling authenticated team members to execute arbitrary OS commands remotely.
-The vulnerability is resolved in version 4.0.0-beta.471.
+CVE-2026-34058 is an OS command injection vulnerability in coollabsio's Coolify product.
+The vulnerability exists in the Livewire component Server\Resources where public methods (startUnmanaged, stopUnmanaged, restartUnmanaged) accept a container ID parameter directly from the browser without sanitization or escaping.
+This parameter is interpolated directly into shell commands executed via SSH on managed servers, enabling authenticated team members to execute arbitrary OS commands remotely.
+The vulnerability is fixed starting with version 4.0.0-beta.471.

 Potential Impact

-An attacker with authenticated team member privileges can execute arbitrary operating system commands on remote servers managed by Coolify.
-This can lead to full compromise of the affected servers, including confidentiality, integrity, and availability impacts as indicated by the CVSS score of 8.8 (high severity).
+An authenticated team member can execute arbitrary operating system commands on remote servers managed by Coolify, potentially leading to full compromise of those servers.
+The CVSS 3.1 base score is 8.8 (high), reflecting high confidentiality, integrity, and availability impacts.

 Mitigation Recommendations